open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 ## Co-located Events

-The [OpenTelemetry project meeting](https://sched.co/1JWS7) is to meet and network with the OpenTelemetry maintainers and core contributors.
-This meeting will be held 13:00 - 15:00 on Tuesday April 18, 2023. _This meeting can be attended with the standard in-person pass and does not require an "all-access" pass._
+Come network with OpenTelemetry maintainers and core contributors during the [OpenTelemetry project meeting](https://sched.co/1JWS7), on Tuesday April 18, 2023 from 13:00 - 15:00.
+You can attend with a _standard in-person pass_.

 [Observability Day][] _fosters collaboration, discussion, and knowledge sharing of cloud-native observability projects_.
 This event will be held on April 18,